What recommendations can you provide regarding ensuring the information our entity has received regarding 340B policy is accurate?

 Does HRSA authorize covered entities to retroactively change previous quarters’ transactions from a non-340B transaction into a 340B price transaction, or to convert from a GPO purchase into non-GPO purchase, through credit and rebill process arranged between the covered entity and the wholesaler?

-HRSA has not authorized the use of a credit/rebill, banking, or similar process to re-characterize previous transactions.
+HRSA does not authorize covered entities to reclassify a purchase as 340B eligible after the fact.
 Covered entities participating in the 340B Program are responsible for requesting 340B pricing at the time of the original purchase.
 If a covered entity wishes to reclassify a previous purchase as 340B, covered entities should first notify manufacturers and ensure all processes are fully transparent with a clear audit trail that reflects the actual timing and facts underlying a transaction.
-The covered entity retains responsibility for ensuring full compliance and integrity of their use of the 340B Program.
+Drug transactions may be credited and rebilled within the wholesalers contracted and allowed timeframe according to standard business practices, however the covered entity retains responsibility for ensuring full compliance, transparency, and integrity of its use of the 340B Program.

 Can 340B drugs be used for discharge prescriptions?

 The 340B Program is an outpatient drug program.
 Enrolled covered entities have the responsibility to ensure that drugs purchased under the 340B Program be limited to outpatient use and provided to individuals who meet the requirements of the current patient definition.
 340B drugs can be used for discharge prescriptions to the extent that the drugs are for outpatient use.
 Whether a drug qualifies as outpatient and the individual meets the definition of patient depends upon the factual circumstances surrounding the care of that particular individual.
 If a covered entity uses 340B drugs, it should be able to explain why the covered entity is responsible for the use of the drugs on an outpatient basis and have auditable records that demonstrate compliance with 340B Program requirements.